aurelie85/Getting-and-Cleaning-Data-Project/README.md

 ## 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-* generate the tidy data set
+* generate the tidy data set by using the 'write.table' function